osmartinez/vwdh-cleaning-robot/README.md

 - **Technology Stack**: Kotlin + Gradle + JDK 21
 - **Methodology**: TDD first
-- **Architecture**: DDD with entities, value objects, domain events, and domain exceptions
+- **Architecture**: DDD with entities, value objects, domain events, and domain exceptions.
+The project structure could have been partitioned by modules, each containing its own application, domain, and infrastructure layers.
+However, since this is a small problem, I decided to structure it from the outside in, using application, domain, and infrastructure as the main folders.
 - **Pattern**: Hexagonal architecture

+Disclaimer: This project is not intended to be feature-complete.
+The goal is to demonstrate development and design techniques rather than to deliver a complete application with many functionalities.

 ## Repository Structure